 Where support is needed by a person whose case is in the Criminal Justice System, we follow the guidance given for safely delivering pre-trial therapy.

-Our therapeutic services are open 9am – 8pm Monday to Friday and from 10am – 1pm on Saturday and Sundays.
-Our services are offered online or over the phone at this time due to Covid-19
+Our therapeutic services are open 9am – 8pm Monday to Friday and from 10am – 1pm on Saturday.
+Our services are offered online, in person and over the phone.

 Counselling offers a safe space in which you can express your thoughts and feelings about what has happened.
 It can help you feel less isolated and help you to re-gain control in your life.
 More